About me

 If we are able to face our death and inevitable decay and acknowledge it healthily, we can start a discussion of how to improve our current funeral industry and help both ourselves and the environment.

-I am a proud member and supporter of the death activist group, The Order of the Good Death.
+I am a proud supporter of the death activist group, The Order of the Good Death.
 The Order of the Good Death is a group working to bring death awareness and acceptance into a culture that is all too often death phobic.
-The Order also helps support other death related charaties such as the Colibri Center and Border Angels.
+The Order also helps support other death related charities such as the Colibri Center and Border Angels.

 To learn more, support, or even join, visit the Order of the Good Death's website.